-Gulf Island Fabrication, Inc. (together with its subsidiaries, "Gulf Island," "the Company," "we," "us" and "our") is a leading fabricator of complex steel structures and modules and a provider of special services, including project management, hookup, commissioning, repair, maintenance, scaffolding, coatings, civil construction and staffing services to the industrial and energy sectors.
+Gulf Island Fabrication, Inc. (together with its subsidiaries, "Gulf Island," "the Company," "we," "us" and "our") is a leading fabricator of complex steel structures and modules and a provider of specialty services, including project management, hookup, commissioning, repair, maintenance, scaffolding, coatings, welding enclosures, civil construction and staffing services to the industrial and energy sectors.
 Our customers include U.S. and, to a lesser extent, international energy producers; refining, petrochemical, LNG, industrial and power operators; and EPC companies.
-We currently operate and manage our business through two operating divisions ("Fabrication & Services" and "Shipyard") and one non-operating division ("Corporate"), which represent our reportable segments.
-Our corporate headquarters is located in Houston, Texas and our primary operating facilities are located in Houma, Louisiana.
+We currently operate and manage our business through three operating divisions ("Services", "Fabrication" and "Shipyard") and one non-operating division ("Corporate"), which represent our reportable segments.
+Our corporate headquarters is located in The Woodlands, Texas and our primary operating facilities are located in Houma, Louisiana ("Houma Facilities").
+See Note 11 for discussion of our realigned reportable segments.

-On April 19, 2021, we sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction") and intend to wind down our remaining Shipyard Division operations by the third quarter 2022.
-See basis of presentation below and Note 3 for further discussion of the Shipyard Transaction.
+On April 19, 2021, we sold our Shipyard Division operating assets and certain construction contracts ("Shipyard Transaction") and intend to wind down our remaining Shipyard Division operations (which exclude the projects that are subject to our MPSV Litigation) by the second quarter 2023 (previously the first quarter 2023, but delayed and subject to the potential schedule impacts discussed in Note 2).
+See "Basis of Presentation" below and Note 3 for further discussion of the Shipyard Transaction and Note 9 for discussion of our MPSV Litigation.

 On December 1, 2021, we acquired ("DSS Acquisition") the services and industrial staffing businesses ("DSS Business") of Dynamic Industries, Inc. ("Dynamic").
-The operating results of the DSS Business for the one-month period ended December 31, 2021, are included within our Fabrication & Services Division.
+The operating results of the DSS Business are included within our Services Division.
 See Note 4 for further discussion of the DSS Acquisition.